sascha-andres/go-logsink/.github/ISSUE_TEMPLATE/bug.md

+---
+name: Found a bug?
+about: Use this template for tracking potential errors.
+title: "[DATE]: [FEATURE NAME]"
+labels: potential bug, needs triage
+assignees: sascha-andres
+---
 <!--

-Have you read Atom's Code of Conduct?
-By filing an Issue, you are expected to comply with it, including treating everyone with respect: https://github.com/atom/atom/blob/master/CODE_OF_CONDUCT.md
+Have you read go-logsinks's Code of Conduct?
+By filing an Issue, you are expected to comply with it, including treating everyone with respect

 -->